Codexpanse/workshops/level_1/README.md

 - if age is between 18 and 60, then print "Go nuts!"
 - if age is above 60, then print "You shouldn't"

+## Drinking age 2

+Make your program validate the negative age and print "Wrong age!" for negative value.

+## Drinking age 3

+Make your program validate the type of value.
+If `age` is not a number, then print "Not a number!"

+## Drinking age 4

+Add more age brackets (e.g., between 45 and 51) with custom messages.

 ## Max of three

 Write a program with 3 variables `x`, `y` and `z`, and assign each variable a number.
 Then make it so that your program prints the largest number.
 For example, for numbers `5, 18, 2` your program should print `18`